Camora0/Wasteland-Reborn/README.md

 **This game does use a Stock Game Folder, so it should be fine in the event of an update, but it is still best practice to turn it off.**

+*It is also highly recommended to turn off Steam Overlay.*

 #### Cleaning Fallout 4

 It is highly recommended to uninstall the game through Steam, delete the game folder, and reinstall it.
 It is also recommended to delete the `Fallout4` folder in `Documents/My Games/`.
-Note: Before doing so, make sure that you have backed up anything important as this folder typically contains save game files and .ini files used prior to the installation.
+Please also delete anything located in `%LocalAppData%/Fallout 4`.
+Note: Before doing so, make sure that you have backed up anything important as the Documents folder typically contains save game files and .ini files used prior to the installation.

 #### Starting Fallout 4